andreassommer/ifdiff/speedtracker/docs/README.md

     8. (optional) Notes
 2. Implement the functionality in code.
 Consult `structure.odt` if you do not know where to start, it gives a rundown of the basic program flow and structure.
-  Also update this file if you make any changes or extensions to major architectural components.
+  Also please update this file if you make any changes or extensions to major architectural components.
 3. Test the functionality.
 For now, the test procedure is to manually try out
   1. every correct way of using the SF
   2. every exception described in the SF
-  3. every set of inputs that does not match what the "Inputs/how to perform" section stipulates. e.g., if it says the first argument is to be a nonempty string, try out what happens when you pass in the empty string and what happens when you pass in a non-string value like a number.
+  3. every set of inputs that does not match what the "Inputs/how to perform" section stipulates. e.g., if it says the first argument to a command should be a nonempty string, try out what happens when you pass in the empty string and what happens when you pass in a non-string value like a number.